Bournemouth Symphony Orchestra: First performances

 Premieres given by the orchestra include the following:

-Community projects

-A core part of the Orchestra's mission is its work beyond the concert hall.
-Reaching communities throughout the South and South West, the Orchestra organises activities ranging from workshops in schools to special performances in care homes.

 Media

 In addition to the first acoustic recordings by the Bournemouth Municipal Orchestra in 1914, early mass media activities included radio broadcasts from the original Winter Gardens on 2LO in the 1920s.
 Subsequently, the BMO gave regular concerts on the BBC, including Godfrey's farewell concert.
 The Pathé archive contains short films of the orchestra conducted by Dan Godfrey and Richard Austin made at the Pavilion Theatre in 1930 and 1937.

 In 1963, the nave of Winchester Cathedral was cleared for the first time in several hundred years to enable a live television broadcast of the orchestra, conducted by Constantin Silvestri, performing Wagner's "Good Friday Music" from Parsifal.

 In the 1970s the orchestra appeared in Southern Television's Music in Camera series, conducted by Owain Arwel Hughes.
 The Bournemouth Symphony Orchestra recording of Gustav Holst's The Planets, conducted by George Hurst, was used on the soundtrack of Nicolas Roeg's film The Man Who Fell to Earth.

 The orchestra were featured in a short-lived series of programmes on the local commercial radio station 2CR.
 Members of the orchestra and Bournemouth Symphony Chorus recorded a jingle for the Yellow Buses, Bournemouth's local bus company.